Standards For Withdrawal

 A student subject to withdrawal may be assisted in the proceeding specified in this section by a family member, a licensed physician or psychologist, or a member of the faculty, staff, or student body of Dartmouth College chosen by the student.
 Students who have been involuntarily withdrawn are required to leave campus within 48 hours unless otherwise informed by the Dean.

 Students withdrawn for medical reasons must receive approval from the Health Service, as well as the Dean, in order to qualify for readmission.
-Under certain circumstances, a student may be placed on an involuntary medical withdrawal according to procedures on file for review at the College Health Services and the Office of the Dean of Graduate Studies.
+Under certain circumstances, a student may be placed on an involuntary medical withdrawal according to procedures on file for review at the College Health Services and the Office of the Dean of the School of Graduate and Advanced Studies.

 The standards contained in this document do not preclude a student's removal from the College or its residences in accordance with College rules or regulations or the provisions of the residence hall occupancy agreement.